CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 1. Clearer distinction between Builder, Deployer, Packager, Assembler, Integrator
 1. Add example of a chain of edits to an SBOM document, as it is passed down the supply-chain
 1. Distinguish between Dependencies (as resolved by the Builder, Packager, Assembler or Integrator roles) and Requirements (unresolved, but as defined by the Author or Integrator roles).
-1. Distinguish in which SBOM Types (or stages) different fields are expected to be set, in order to help SBOM Authors produce and verify fields as expected.
+1. Distinguish in which SBOM Types (or stages) different attributes are expected to be set, in order to help SBOM Authors produce and verify attributes as expected.
 1. PCI-SSF v1.2.1 requires not only that component dependencies are listed, but also service dependencies ([download link](https://docs-prv.pcisecuritystandards.org/Software%20Security/Standard/PCI-Secure-Software-Standard-v1_2_1.pdf))
 1. Use "Metadata" as the primary term, instead of "SBOM"
-1. Add columns for fields, describing downstream consumers and upstream producers
+1. Add columns for attributes, describing downstream consumers and upstream producers
 1. Add some text regarding an "Vulnerability report SBOM", since this is required in the Cyber Resilience Act Annex I, part II(1)
 1. Make colors/boxes more colorblind-friendly
 1. Describe the Supply Chain Roles section (intention, use, how to read, etc.), including why it has been split up into different roles